I'm only going to warn you once, if you don't want to read about menstruation, stop reading now!

 It turns out that there weren't any such disposable products until an excess of bandages following WWI led clever marketers to come up with disposable "feminine hygiene" "sanitary" products for women to use.
-As explained in the first youtube video below, companies have accentuated the feelings of fear and taboo around menstruation in order to make their disposable products seem like the solution to an invented problem (if you're reading this in an email you'll have to follow the link to the blog post).
+As explained in the first youtube video below, companies have accentuated the feelings of fear and taboo around menstruation in order to make their disposable products seem like the solution to an invented problem.

 |cheap enough to throw away! (ad from ad access)|

 I don't like using anything disposable and I used to feel guilty about all that waste, until I found another option.
 I have been using a reusable menstrual cup for about 8 years now.
 I just replaced my original brown rubber moon cup with a transparent silicon Lunette cup.
 I have found both cups to be similar and I can't recommend one over the other, apart from the colour of course.
 Braver bloggers than myself have written detailed posts about the "ins and outs" of reusable cups (for example Emma from Craving Fresh and Leanne from Hazeltree Farm).